Murshida Rabia Ana Perez-Chisti, Ph.D.

 2017, The Bearers of Light:Cherag Stories, Vol. I, Sufi Universal Fraternal Institute Publications, Orinda, California

 Murshida Rabia’s other interests and expertise extends to phenomenological and hermeneutic research methods, ancient languages, yoga, and martial arts.
-She holds a black belt in Shorin Ryu Karate and studied with Sensai Jack Seito, and Sensai Richard Kim from the Zen Bei Botokukai in San Francisco.
+She holds a black belt in Shorin Ryu Karate and studied with Sensai Jack Saito, and Sensai Richard Kim from the Zen Bei Botokukai in San Francisco.
 She also studied Kendo and Iaido at the Buddhist Temple in New York City with Reverend Sui Shin Kan.
-She holds a degree in Herbal Medicine form Dominican College in Vancouver, Canada.
+She holds a degree in Medicine & Herbalism from Dominican College in Vancouver, Canada.

 Gabriel Gurumukh Mark Harris, MA, CADCIm MAC